Man Up | Ep. 187 • May 25, 2017

 Go over to her.
 We’re done.
 Go.
 Go.”
 And you order that guy to go, right?
 And you get ready because that guy might come running at you because who knows what kind of crazy people are out there, right?

-So, you gotta get ready to defend.
+So, you got to get ready to defend.
 Go, bam, bam, bam, boom; or get out of there.
 If it’s just you, you don’t have to defend your mom or anybody here, just– what do you gain from the fight?
 Just get out of there, you say, “Woah, dude.
 Get out.
 Get out.”
-And you remove.
+You just fend and you remove.

 But if you want to like – because your friends are there and you want to stay there, just tell that guy to go back to his girlfriend, right?
 And then deal with that.
 You guys need therapy.
 You and the girl, if you guys want to stay together, you guys deal with that shit.

 And right there, that should turn you the fuck off from that girl; but you’re not, because you’re all in your head, you’re all self-centered, you’re all actually like a lot of other people, the majority of the world, and you all just want to care about how other people perceive you, and you just want significance.
 You feel like you’re more significant if other people view you as an awesome dude, you’re the ‘cool guy’.
 Fuck that shit, man.

 That’s why you’re weak, in fact.
 You know, how to get to Abedal, if you bully him a little bit more and you say, “You’re fucking weak.”
 I’ve been saying that throughout this video, to trigger him, hopefully then when he gets triggered, he’ll fucking listen and do something.